 The Farriers Registration Council (FRC) seeks to recruit an Accreditation Panel Member to provide services by assignment under a freelancer contract.
 The Accreditation Panel advises the FRC with respect to approvals of farriery courses, qualifications and examinations, and training institutions for the purposes of registration of Registered Farriers in GB under Section 7 of the Farriers Registration Act 1975.
-The role is a 'by assignment' freelance contractor whose duties will include:

-- Attending Accreditation Panel visits to training providers of the Advanced Apprenticeship in Farriery - Evaluating farrier training provision to ensure that specific standards in teaching, learning, quality assurance and student welfare are achieved and maintained - Analysing and making sound judgements on the basis of evidence gathered; reporting objectively on standards and effectiveness - Support other professional assurance tasks as may be required from time to time Further information about this post including roles and responsibilities and a person specification can be requested by emailing: frc@farrier-reg.gov.uk Closing date for enquiries: 10th March 2017 Partnership Further Education MONDAY, MAR 6 2017 Interim consultants Competitive rates The Further Education Partnership provide high quality interim and consultancy services for FE colleges, Academies and Training Providers.
+The role is a 'by assignment' freelance contractor whose duties will include: - Attending Accreditation Panel visits to training providers of the Advanced Apprenticeship in Farriery - Evaluating farrier training provision to ensure that specific standards in teaching, learning, quality assurance and student welfare are achieved - Analysing and making sound judgements on the basis of evidence gathered; reporting objectively on standards and effectiveness - Support other professional assurance tasks as may be required from time Further information about this post including roles and responsibilities and a person specification can be requested by emailing: frc@farrier-reg.gov.uk Closing date for enquiries: 10th March 2017 Further Education Partnership Interim consultants Competitive rates

+The Further Education Partnership provide high quality interim and consultancy services for FE colleges, Academies and Training Providers.
 We are a new company offering highly competitive solutions in interim and consultancy services.
 Founded by highly experienced interim consultants, we now operate nationally and have built a very satisfied client base.
 We are looking to recruit experienced individuals who are at the top of their game in managing resources effectively to deliver results in a challenging environment.
 You may already be working as a freelance consultant or may be thinking about a career change, having already built up a successful solutions-focussed approach, managing business support functions.
-See our on-line advert for more details or send your CV to mike.craddock@furthereducationpartnership.com FE Week Bridget is your go-to person for everything jobs-related.
+See our on-line advert for more details or send your CV to mike.craddock@furthereducationpartnership.com FE Week

-She will advise you on the best formats and channels to get your recruitment opportunities out to the sector.
-Having worked in sales since she was 18, Bridget is passionate about connecting with clients and will always go the extra mile to make sure you are satisfied.
+She will advise you on the best formats and channels to get your recruitment Having worked in sales since she was 18, Bridget is passionate about connecting with clients and will always go the extra mile to make sure you are satisfied.
 Our specialist readership means your print and online job adverts will be seen by highly influential and talented individuals across the world of further education.
 Searching for the right candidate with the right calibre, can be both challenging and time consuming, alongside trying to work towards a budget.
 FE Week offers cost effective approaches through proven advertising mediums, which are tailor-made to work in line with your budget and more importantly your expectations.
 Speak to Bridget to find out how FE Week can support your recruitment needs.

+Tel: 020 3740 1577

+Email: bridget.stockdale@feweek.co.uk

-Tel: 020 3740 1577 Email: bridget.stockdale@feweek.co.uk I'm here to make recruitment that bit easier
+I'm here to make recruitment that bit easier

-Schools Week News Find Jobs in schools, colle
+Schools Week News Find a